mvdwetering/yamaha_ynca/docs/DEVELOPING.md

 Only thing left to do now is add/extend tests.
 Since this command is very straight forward, just fix the test by updating the amount of switch entities that is created during setup.

+A few notes on tests:

+- If new attributes were added to a zone in the ynca package make sure to set them to `None` in `create_mock_zone`.
+It avoids entities being created when not intended.
+- If a new entity is disabled by default use the `entity_registry_enabled_by_default` fixture to enable them for the test

+If something new was added list it in the README

 And thats is all that is needed.
 (I would still recommend to do a quick manual test against a real receiver or the `debug_server`)